minimuutti/minimuutti.github.io/en/index.md

 [**Brain games**](/en/brain-games/) –category contains over a hundred different games including nose work games, mental activation games and enrichment ideas including instructions with pictures.

-[**Treat dispensers**](/en/treat-dispensers/) –category introduces various toys and puzzle feeders and also some recommendations about the treats suitable for different toys.
+[**Treat dispensers**](/en/treat-dispensers/) –category contains treat dispenser and puzzle feeder reviews and also some recommendations about the treats suitable for different toys.

 [**Tricks**](/en/tricks/) –category contais all the tricks and cues Miki knows by now and also something that we are working with right now.